nginx/unit-docs/source/configuration.rst

 .. warning::

-  If a step omits the :samp:`match` option, its :samp:`action` is performed automatically.
+  If a step omits the :samp:`match` option, its :samp:`action` occurs automatically.
 Thus, use no more than one such step per route, always placing it last to avoid potential routing issues.

 .. nxt_details:: Ad-Hoc Examples
    :hash: conf-route-examples